Astra Mortgages Conveyancing Panel Information

 You must also comply with the terms and conditions of your Astra Mortgages solicitor panel appointment.

-The fact of the matter is that estate agents are suffering if their clients start out on the conveyancing process using a solicitor who is not on the panel with the purchaser’s chosen lender.
+Many estate agents are feeling the pain if their clients start out on the conveyancing process using a conveyancer who is not on the panel with the purchaser’s chosen lender.
 Many conveyancing firms are only discovering when they begin working on a case that they are no longer able to work with that lender.
 Given the inevitable resultant delays in the transaction the chances of an abortive deal increases dramatically. in the circumstances there is understandable anguish on the part of the estate agent as a result of the lost time should the client have to change solicitors lawyers.

 We can't comment specifically on Astra Mortgages.
 Many major lenders are now introducing ‘file auditing’ as standard practice in relation to completed matters.
 This raises questions of confidentiality in relation to the buyer client and the purpose to which the results of such audits will be put.
 The starting point is to remember that the file does not belong to your firm, it belongs to the ‘client’.
 But, of course, we will normally have two clients – the buyer and the lender - and you will owe a duty of confidentiality to each.
 So basically, you have to separate the file and just send the lender the parts solely relating to themselves.
 But, of course, as this will basically be correspondence with the lender, mortgage instructions etc.